Due to the nature of the film, all spoilers are unmarked. You Have Been Warned.

 - Disproportionate Retribution: They pick on and beat up Arthur just for laughing.

 - Fat Bastard: Ryan is on the chunky side and isn't less of a jerk than his friends.
-He is the only one who Arthur didn't kill inside the train, but due to Ryan's obesity and that Arthur already shot him in his right buttock, he couldn't run far enough to save his life.
+He is the only one who Arthur didn't kill inside the train, but due to the fact that Arthur already shot him in his ass, he couldn't run far enough to save his life.

 - Faux Affably Evil: They approach Arthur in a seemingly playful manner while singing "Send in the Clowns" ... before proceeding to mock and beat him up for laughing uncontrollably in his clown costume.